Tesla Autopilot: Full Self-Driving (beta)

-In October 2020, Tesla first released a beta version of its FSD software to early access program testers, a small group of users in the United States.
+In October 2020, Tesla first released a beta version of its FSD version 11 software to early access program testers, a small group of users in the United States.
 Musk stated that the testing of FSD beta "[w]ill be extremely slow [and] cautious" and "be limited to a small number of people who are expert [and] careful drivers".
 The release of the beta program renewed concern regarding whether the technology is ready for testing on public roads.
 In January 2021, the number of employees and customers testing the beta FSD software was "nearly 1,000" expanding in May 2021 to several thousand employees and customers.

 In October 2021, Tesla began the wide release of the FSD Beta to approximately 1,000 more drivers in the US, and the beta became accessible to Tesla drivers who achieved a 100 / 100 on a proprietary safety scoring system.
 By November 2021 there were about 11,700 FSD beta testers and about 150,000 vehicles using Tesla's safety score system, which then grew to 60,000 users participating in FSD beta by January 2022, and 100,000 users by April 2022.
 In November 2022, the FSD beta was opened to all North American owners who had purchased the option, regardless of safety score.
-As of February 2023, Tesla has about 360,000 participants in FSD Beta.

 In February 2023, 362,758 vehicles equipped with the FSD Beta were recalled by the U.S. National Highway Traffic Safety Administration (NHTSA), and addition of new participants was halted by the company.
 In March 2023, FSD Beta v11.3.1, which also merged Autopilot code with FSD, was released as a fix for the issues.
 In July 2023, NHTSA asked Tesla to clarify which changes had been made, and when they were implemented.
 The NHTSA later reported 60 crashes and one fatality involving the use of FSD beta during the period August 2022 to August 2023.

 In August 2023, Musk livestreamed a 45-minute demo of the upcoming version 12 of FSD, which he claimed used machine learning and not any human-written code.
 There was one intervention: the vehicle misinterpreted a green left-turn arrow as allowing forward traffic and nearly ran the red light before Musk intervened.
 Release notes for version 12.1 (an internal test version) and subsequent releases tout the removal of over 300,000 lines of explicit C++ code.